sentinel-rake/rake-android/readme.txt

 Add api for setting server.
 Add flag that make server trusted when using ssl for dev.
 Add http request timeout default 5 sec.
-Add trackSimple function that recieve only user's data.
+Add trackSimple function that receive only user's data.